webmasterskaya/joomla-content-langos/README_en.md

 ### 💡 Key Features

+- ⚡ Plugin output is cache-friendly, which improves overall site performance
+- 🔁 Fully compatible with Joomla Cache, JotCache and other popular caching solutions
 - 🧩 Insert language constants into any content: articles, modules, etc.
 - 🌐 Fully integrated with Joomla's multilingual system
 - 🔌 Works out of the box with standard content types